xavier268/angular2-node-mongo-jwt-googleGraph/README.md

 * Atom/linter-jshint setups for comfortable development,
 * Uses Atom-typescript and linter-tslint for typescript
-* Configuration disables compileOnSave for ts (since it is transpiled in the browser)
+* Uses  compile-On-Save for ts (no more inefficient transpiling in the browser)
 * npm install angular2 without the dependencies - used only for type checking

 ## Current status

-Working with Angular2-beta.0
+Working with Angular2-rc5
 Successfully integrated with Google jsapi visualization libs !

-## TODOs, bugs and ideas ...

-* Direct access inner urls do not work ?
-* Improve error handling ?